Check out #ClimateScam? screening dates on our home page and social media.

 Others go further and think the climate is being artificially altered by scientists as part of an evil plan to make tech billionaires richer, enable a ‘globalist’ government to take control of our lives and kill off large swathes of the population.

-Death threats are being issued against everyone from city councillors trying to introduce traffic reduction schemes to weather forecasters trying to keep people safe from hurricanes.
+Climate conspiracies, whipped up by social media algorithms that push the most extreme viewpoints to the fore, have resulted in death threats being made against people like city councillors trying to introduce traffic reduction schemes and weather forecasters trying to keep people safe from hurricanes.

 Tragically, this misinformation could be seriously affecting our capacity to deal with the biggest challenge modern humans have ever faced.